Two A Rated Elementaries in Eanes ISD, Both Inside the 78746 Westlake Market

 You might lean toward Forest Trail if:

-- The specific streets and properties in the Forest Trail zone appeal to you
+- The streets and properties in the Forest Trail zone appeal to you

-I almost feel silly making a recommendation between two schools that scored 95 and 94.
-You are splitting hairs at this level.
+I almost feel silly making a recommendation between two schools that both earned As across the board.
+You are splitting hairs at the academic level.
 Both are world class elementary campuses in one of the best school districts in Texas.
-The real decision comes down to which specific home you fall in love with and which zone that home happens to sit in.
+The real decision comes down to which specific home you fall in love with, which middle school feeder you prefer, and which zone that home happens to sit in.
 Either way, your kids are getting an outstanding education.

 Frequently Asked Questions